Urology of Greater Atlanta

 The board-certified urologists at Urology of Greater Atlanta are fully qualified and have the experience necessary to diagnose a pelvic organ prolapse and determine the correct treatment option for you.

 Weak pelvic floor muscles can also cause other organs to prolapse, including the rectum wall (rectocele) and small bowel (enterocele).
 If you feel that your bladder or any other pelvic organ has slipped out of place, please call or make an appointment online to speak to one of our experts.
-We have multiple offices throughout Georgia for your convenience.

 What Causes Cystocele?